5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 ```
 Make sure the `number` and `secret` are correct.
 First follow the [generation step](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/getting-started#2-3-retrieve-the-secret-for-a-secondary-whatsapp-account) again and then edit/verify [your `config.php`](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/getting-started#2-4-setup-the-config)

+### Raspberry pi image: Couldn´t resolve host ´gitlab.maikel.pro´

+Wait for the Raspberry Pi to have an internet connection, this may take a while on some networks.
+You can test if your internet is working by executing `ping google.com`.

 ### Error after update